adnanhaq30/blog/_posts/2022-05-31-Security-Explained-Reflected-xss.md

 - isset() is a function, Which checks whether a variable is empty or not.
 Also checks whether the variable is set/declared, If the variable is not empty it returns True otherwise false.

-- `$_GET` is a PHP superglobal variable that is used to access GET based Parameters from anywhere in the PHP script, As an example, if you visiting a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.
+- `$_GET` is a PHP superglobal variable that is used to access GET based Parameters from anywhere in the PHP script, As an example, if you are visiting a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.

 - The `echo ""` statement is used to echo/print/reflect any values passed within single quotes, This data is written in a response sent to the user.